Animal rights organization calls phasing out zoos and conserving more wilderness instead

 When wild animals are locked in spaces much smaller than and different from their natural habitats they become bored, frustrated, lonely and desperate, and their compulsive, repetitive behaviors are an attempt to cope.

 The term “zoochosis” coined in 1992 by Bill Travers, co-founder of the Born Free Foundation – a wildlife conservation organization.
-Through its program Zoo Check, Born Free acts as a watchdog for zoo-animal rights and attempts influence public opinion away from keeping wild animals in captivity in favor of protecting their natural habitats.
+Through its program Zoo Check, Born Free acts as a watchdog for zoo-animal rights and attempts to influence public opinion away from keeping wild animals in captivity in favor of protecting their natural habitats.

 The foundation’s website lists several abnormal and unnatural behaviors observed in zoo animals, which are not found in the wild, and which serve no apparent function or purpose.
 Examples include: